marklogic/marklogic-docker/README.md

      store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3
 8834a1193994cc75405de27d6985eba632ee1e9a1f4519dac6ff833cecb9abb6
 ```
 Wait about a minute for MarkLogic Server to initialize before checking the ports.
 To verify the successful installation and initialization, log into the MarkLogic Server Admin Interface using the admin credentials used in the command above.
-Do this by navigating to http://localhost:8001.
+Go to http://localhost:8001.
 You can also verify the configuration by following the procedures outlined in the MarkLogic Server documentation.
 See the MarkLogic Installation documentation [here](https://docs.marklogic.com/guide/installation/procedures#id_84772).

 ## Uninitialized MarkLogic Server
-For an uninitialized MarkLogic Server, admin credentials or license information is not required while creating the container.
+For an uninitialized MarkLogic Server, admin credentials or license information are not required while creating the container.
 The Docker container will have MarkLogic Server installed and ports exposed for app servers as specified in the run command.
-Users can access the MarkLogic Admin Interface at http://localhost:8001 and manually initialize the MarkLogic Server, create the admin user, databases, and install license.
+Users can access the MarkLogic Admin Interface at http://localhost:8001 and manually initialize the MarkLogic Server, create the admin user, databases, and install the license.
 See the MarkLogic Installation documentation [here](https://docs.marklogic.com/guide/installation/procedures#id_84772).

 To create an uninitialized MarkLogic Server with [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/), run this command: